v1shwa/v1shwa.github.io/_posts/2017-09-16-understanding-the-math-of-linear-regression.md

 ![](https://i.imgur.com/qlc2Hu4.png)

-In practical world, it's nearly impossible to find the ideal regression line that covers all the data points (see picture above).
-So, instead, what we do is, identify the best equation that covers all the points with least errors .
+In a practical world, it's nearly impossible to find the ideal regression line that covers all the data points (see picture above).
+So, instead, what we do is, identify the best equation that covers all the points with least errors.
 We call this line, the **best fitting line**.

 To calculate the error, we take the sum of difference between the *estimated target values $$(\hat{y_i})$$* and *actual target values$$(y_i)$$* for all points in the dataset.
 To normalize the negative errors, we'll consider the squares of the errors.
 Now, we can formulate the error as,